-Have you ever sat and wondered how some people seem to be able to persuade others to do anything?
+Have you ever wondered how some people seem to be able to persuade others to do anything?
 It can be awe inspiring to see this particular skill at work, but there are simple techniques that you can apply that will help you to build influence quite easily.
 Certainly some seem to have innate ability in this area, but there are plenty of influencers out there who have had to work on their powers of persuasion.

 Here are some quick tips on how to build influence in your workplace: